Todd Thicke: Further recognition

 Thicke has been interviewed by many widely known media sources such as Entertainment Weekly (2006), Variety (2007), Entertainment Tonight (2008), and the Toronto Sun (2017).
 He has also been featured in articles written for ADWEEK, Time Magazine and thestar.com.

-In addition to his television career, Thicke has also served two terms on the Steering Committee for the Caucus of Producers, Writers and Directors, and has spoken at numerous industry panels, including The Paley Center, The TV Academy, and NATPE.
+In addition to his television career, Thicke has also served three terms on the Steering Committee for the Caucus of Producers, Writers and directors, and has spoken at numerous industry panels, including The Paley Center, The TV Academy, and NATPE.

 In 2009, Thicke's original pilot script for America's Funniest Home Videos was added to the Smithsonian’s National Museum of American History collection.
 It is now permanently displayed in Washington.

 In May 2016, Thicke was a guest lecturer at U.C.
 Davis, where he and several other panelists gave a talk on comedy to Davis theatre students.
+In July 2016, Thicke was featured in an article and accompanying video about Tom Bergeron on CinemaBlend.com.

-Most recently, in July 2016, Thicke was featured in an article and accompanying video about Tom Bergeron on CinemaBlend.com.
+Thicke serves on the Advisory Council of the School for Advanced Studies of Arts and Humanities at the University of Western Ontario in London, the Advisory Committee of George Brown College Screenwriting and Narrative Design Program, and the Youth Advisory Board for the P.A.R.T.I.
+Program and the Mentorship Program for the Hollywood Radio and TV Society.